invenia/blog/_posts/2019-10-17-julialang-features-part-1.md

 Custom Compiler Passes, Contextual Dispatch, Dynamically-scoped Macros or Dynamic Source Rewriting.
-This is an incredibly powerful and general feature, and was the result of a very specific [Issue #21146](https://github.com/JuliaLang/julia/issues/21146) and very casual [PR #22440](https://github.com/JuliaLang/julia/pull/22440) suggesting that it might be useful for one particular case.
+This is an incredibly powerful and general feature, and was the result of a very specific [Issue #21146](https://github.com/JuliaLang/julia/issues/21146) and very casual [PR #22440](https://github.com/JuliaLang/julia/pull/22440) suggestion that it might be useful for one particular case.
 These describe everything about Cassette, but only in passing.

 The Custom Compiler Pass feature is essential for:
  - AutoDiff tools (ForwardDiff2, Zygote, Yota),